bast/software-development-toolbox/doc/exercises/tdd.rst

 integration, and test coverage.

 Proceed as follows:
- - Create a GitHub project.
+ - Create a GitHub project for this exercise.
- - Create accounts at https://travis-ci.org/ and https://coveralls.io and enable there your new GitHub project.
+ - Create accounts at https://travis-ci.org and https://coveralls.io and enable there your new GitHub project.
- - Create a .travis.yml file.
+ - Create a .travis.yml file and commit it.
  - For each problem start with an empty function/routine that does not work.
  - Create a test for this function/routine using pytest or nose or Google Test or pFUnit depending on your language.
  - Commit and push the test.
  - Fix the function/routine until the test passes.
  - Commit and push the working function/routine.
- - Check and discuss the test history.
+ - Check and discuss the test history on https://travis-ci.org.
- - Check and discuss the test coverage.
+ - Check and discuss the test coverage on https://coveralls.io.

 Ranges with steps